TalesOfDNA/CLONETIFY-IT/README.md

   - Imutils

 ## Running the Program
+Copy all files to the same directory.

-From Terminal: python Gui2A.py.
-Sample videos and images are provided.
+From Terminal: python Gui2A.py

+Sample images are provided.

 ## User Interface
 <img src="images/1.png"